 — Michel Rostand may have known at some very sub-conscious level that he was not a guru, but he consciously absolutely identified as one

 — the positive projections fed into Rostand’s deep narcissism

 — he claimed all the power and fostered dependency and submission

 — he abused student’s trust and vulnerability

 — students who didn’t reclaim their projections were severely traumatized

-This brings us to consider what the teachers’ vs the students’ responsibilities are.
+This brings us to consider what our respective responsibilities are in the spiritual teacher — spiritual student exchange.
 See my post on this topic – Teacher vs Student Responsibilities.